Newscaf: World Youth Day 2008

-Pope Benedict XVI visits Australia in 2008
+Newscaf: Pope Benedict XVI in Australia for World Youth Day 2008

 Ten years ago Sydney hosted the 23rd World Youth Day, presided over by Pope Benedict XVI.
 Around half a million young people from 200 countries attended the youth meetings during the week of 15 to 20 July with an estimated one million coming over the weekend to see the pontiff.